IvanUkhov/blog/_posts/2019-11-08-sequential-data.md

 }
 ```

+It is worth noting that this way of working with a separate configuration file
+is not something standard that comes with TensorFlow or Beam.
+It is a
+convenience that we build for ourselves in order to keep the main logic reusable
+and extendable without touching the code.

 The `data` block describes where the data can be found and provides a schema for
 the columns that are used.
 (Recall the SQL query given earlier and note that
 `id`, `date`, and `partition` are omitted.)
 For instance, `latitude` is a scale